 Don’t feel afraid to SHOUT about yourself.
 It’s great to see achievements and good things that you have done on a cover letter.
 This makes you memorable, for example; ‘I was promoted to team leader whilst volunteering for a project’.

-It is important to be as truthful and honest as possible in both your CV and cover letter, you don’t want to be in the interview with the employer and them to call you out on something you wrote in your cover letter but it wasn’t the whole truth!!
+It is important to be as truthful and honest as possible in both your CV and cover letter, you don’t want to be in the interview with the employer and then to call you out on something you wrote in your cover letter but it wasn’t the whole truth!!

 When concluding the cover letter, make sure to thank the employer for taking the time to read your cover letter and for considering your application for the job role.